 When you are ovulating regularly and estrogen and progesterone levels are in harmony, these changes are controlled and can go, more or less, unnoticed without the presence of symptoms.

 However, if your hormones are out of balance – there’s an overproduction of estrogen in relation to progesterone and your breast cells are overstimulated and this can manifest as swelling, pain and tenderness.

 Load up on the fibre

 To prevent estrogen dominance, we need to ensure we support its elimination from the body!
 We eliminate estrogen through our bowels and ideally, we’d want to have 1-2 bowel movements a day.
 Dietary fibre is what ‘adds bulk’ to our stools and inadequate fibre (under 25-30g for adults) is one of the leading causes of constipation.
-Constipation is what can cause estrogen to be recirculated back into the body.
+Constipation is what can cause estrogen to be recirculated back into the body and results in breast tenderness.
 So, some easy ways to incorporate extra fibre into your diet include consuming more: